ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

   <em>Figure 5</em>
 </p>

-(2) Scoped results to actions associated with the compromised account (becky.lorray@tempestasenergy.com).
+**(Step 2)** Scoped results to actions associated with the compromised account (becky.lorray@tempestasenergy.com).
 Because Business Email Compromise (BEC) relies on unauthorized access to a victim’s mailbox, all mailbox manipulation activity—including folder creation and inbox rule abuse must originate from the compromised user’s account, not the external sender used to initiate contact.

 <p align="left">
   <img src="images/business-email-compromise-azure-investigation-06.png"